Skip to content

 Outcome

-518 people have completed the assessment across five campaigns with five different clients.
-What started as a business development tool has become a repeatable platform, picked up by different teams for different purposes without needing to rebuild it each time.
+What started as a business development tool became a repeatable platform, picked up by different teams for different purposes without rebuilding it each time.
+518 completions across five campaigns — before this, BD discovery relied on manual calls: variable in quality, time-intensive, hard to repeat across teams.

 Your Campaign is Ready to Launch — completion screen focused on forward momentum, not compliance confirmation